California State Polytechnic University, Humboldt: History

-In 1987 students and activists founded the optional Graduation Pledge of Social and Environmental Responsibility.
-The purpose of the Pledge is to encourage graduating students to be mindful of the social and environmental impacts of their employment as they enter the workforce or continue their education.
-Today over one hundred Universities and colleges worldwide use the Pledge to some extent.
+In 1987, students and activists founded the optional Graduation Pledge of Social and Environmental Responsibility, with the stated purpose of encouraging graduating students to be mindful of the social and environmental impacts of their employment as they enter the workforce or continue their education.
+Today, over one hundred post-secondary educational institutions worldwide use the pledge in some capacity.

+On April 22, 2024, dozens of pro-Palestinian protesters occupied Siemens Hall as part of a wider movement of occupation protests against the Gaza war.
+Protesters renamed the building to "Intifada Hall" and managed to repel an initial police incursion.
+At some point protesters occupied a second building, Nelson Hall.
+On April 30, a large law enforcement task force stormed both occupied buildings and arrested at least 35 people, bringing the occupation to an end.

+The Department of Education's Office for Civil Rights announced on March 18, 2025 that Cal Poly Humboldt was one of 44 schools being scrutinized under Title VI at the direction of Secretary Linda McMahon, in relation to a partnership with The Ph.D.
+Project, a nonprofit organization that helps underrepresented individuals earn doctorates and secure business school faculty positions.
+The investigation also included two other public universities in California: Cal State San Bernardino and UC Berkeley.
+In response, a spokesperson for CSU stated that the organization is reviewing the claim and intends to cooperate, but that it does not discriminate and complies with all relevant state and federal laws.

 Name

-The university was originally named after the famous German scientist Alexander von Humboldt and was founded as Humboldt State Normal College in 1913.
-The university held that name from 1935 when it was renamed Humboldt State College.
+The university, founded as Humboldt State Normal College in 1913, took the name of the county and nearby bay, which was originally named after the famous German scientist Alexander von Humboldt.

 On May 23, 1972, fourteen of the nineteen CSU campuses were renamed to "California State University," followed by a comma and then their geographic designation.
 The five campuses exempted from renaming were the five newest state colleges created during the 1960s.
 The new names were very unpopular at certain campuses.
-Over Dumke's objections, state assemblyman Alfred E. Alquist proposed a bill that would rename the San Jose campus back to San Jose State.
-A few years later, some other CSU campuses, alongside the Humboldt campus, also secured passage of similar legislation, and California State University, Humboldt was renamed Humboldt State University from 1974 until 2022.
+Over the objections of CSU Chancellor Glenn Dumke, state Assemblyman Al Alquist proposed a bill that would rename the San Jose campus back to San Jose State.
+A few years later, some other CSU campuses, the Humboldt campus among them, also secured passage of similar legislation, and California State University, Humboldt was renamed Humboldt State University from 1974 until 2022.

-On January 26, 2022, the university was officially renamed from Humboldt State University to California State Polytechnic University, Humboldt, becoming the third polytechnic university in the state.
+On January 26, 2022, the university was officially renamed to California State Polytechnic University, Humboldt, becoming the third polytechnic university in the state.
 The change is backed by a $458 million investment from the state of California.